-Based upon our organizational performance research, the most effective approaches to win more new customers all start with having a clear, compelling, believable, and implementable sales strategy that focuses on what truly motivates your target clients to buy and sets you apart from the competition.
+The most effective approaches to win more new customers all start with having a clear, compelling, believable, and implementable sales strategy that focuses on what truly motivates your target clients to buy and sets you apart from the competition.

 Why?
 Because it is difficult to execute marketing, business development, and referral selling strategies if you do not know where you should win most of the time and why.

 Whether it is moving from Hardware to SaaS, creating the next iteration, pushing into an adjacent category, or just building a better mousetrap, many companies need something “better, faster, or cheaper” to create revenue growth.